 Here’s a selection of the best places to stay in Bogota:

-- The Candelaria House has gourgeous, large room – each one different from the other – that look more like those of a historical house than of a hotel.
-Click here for the latest rates and here for reviews.
+- The Candelaria House has gorgeous, large room – each one different from the other – that look more like those of a historical house than of a hotel.

 How to get to Bogota

 Bogota is very well connected to the rest of the country by an incredible web of bus routes.
 The main bus station is La Terminal, around 5 km west of the city center in an area called La Salitre.
 There, you’ll find buses going to and coming from the rest of the country.

 For buses from Cartagena to Bogota, click here.